2020 Best Online Colleges for Philosophy Degrees

 Students seeking a bachelor’s in philosophy will learn how to structure arguments, write concisely, and clearly communicate their ideas.
 Coursework includes classes in symbolic logic, rationalism, and modern and postmodern philosophy, among others.
 Programs are 120 credits and take four years to complete.

 Bachelor’s degree programs are offered at colleges and universities, with many schools offering programs online.
 A high school diploma or GED is required for admission as well as letters of recommendation and application essays.
 Students are often asked to submit SAT or ACT scores, depending on the school.

 All Bachelor’s of Arts degrees have a liberal arts component.
 Classes covering topics in this area are typically taken during the first two years of study.
 Courses specific to your major are taken during the final two years.
-Some schools offer internships, allowing you to gain experience in your field as you pursue your degree.
 A bachelor’s degree is required for those wishing to seek an advanced degree.

 Students obtaining a bachelor’s degree in philosophy will be equipped with excellent reasoning, and communication skills as well as a broad liberal arts background upon entering the workforce.
 Bachelor's degrees in philosophy are often used as a stepping stone towards higher level degrees in law and business.

 The Master’s of Arts in Philosophy allows students who already have a bachelor’s degree to gain greater expertise and expand their competence in philosophy.
 Students will usually select a specific concentration such as ethics and public affairs, philosophy and cultural theory, or philosophy and public affairs.